Centre Manager - Community Kids Melton

 “The centre is a blank canvas for educators to display what it is the children are learning throughout their time in an early education setting.”

-By making ourselves approachable and available to families.
 We provide morning tea/breakfasts throughout the year so families can spend more time settling their children into their day.
-Parents are encouraged to bring up any queries or concerns they may have throughout their time at the centre.
+Parents are encouraged to address any queries or concerns they may have throughout their time at the centre.

 I make them feel comfortable by showing myself to be relatable, making them laugh and relax when they first enter.
 I draw on my own experience as a first-time mother to ensure I give them easily understandable information, and clear directions to get set up with the centre.
 I run through the important aspects of the enrolment form and show them how to find the information required through step-by-step instruction guides.